This page describes how to download and install Dynatrace OneAgent on Solaris.

 DT_HOME=/opt/dynatrace/oneagentLD_PRELOAD_64=/opt/dynatrace/oneagent/agent/lib64/liboneagentproc.soLD_PRELOAD=/opt/dynatrace/oneagent/agent/lib/liboneagentproc.so

 You can omit either the 32-bit or 64-bit entry, depending on your environment.
-The DT_HOME
+The DT_HOME variable must point to your OneAgent installation folder.

 Apply the changes and save the configuration.

-To monitor Oracle WebLogic you need to add the following lines to the WebLogic startup script (startWebLogic.sh
+To monitor Oracle WebLogic you need to add the following lines to the WebLogic startup script (startWebLogic.sh)

 # Monitor WebLogic with Dynatrace OneAgentDT_HOME=/opt/dynatrace/oneagentexport DT_HOMELD_PRELOAD_64=$DT_HOME/agent/lib64/liboneagentproc.soexport LD_PRELOAD_64LD_PRELOAD=$DT_HOME/agent/lib/liboneagentproc.soexport LD_PRELOAD# WebLogic checks and startup, this is part of your script, add the 3 lines prior to this.echo "starting weblogic with Java version:"${JAVA_HOME}/bin/java ${JAVA_VM} -versionif [ "${WLS_REDIRECT_LOG}" = "" ] ; thenecho "Starting WLS with line:"echo "${JAVA_HOME}/bin/java ${JAVA_VM} ${MEM_ARGS} ${JAVA_OPTIONS} -Dweblogic.Name=${SERVER_NAME}-Djava.security.policy=${WL_HOME}/server/lib/weblogic.policy ${PROXY_SETTINGS} ${SERVER_CLASS}"${JAVA_HOME}/bin/java ${JAVA_VM} ${MEM_ARGS} ${JAVA_OPTIONS} -Dweblogic.Name=${SERVER_NAME}-Djava.security.policy=${WL_HOME}/server/lib/weblogic.policy ${PROXY_SETTINGS} ${SERVER_CLASS}elseecho "Redirecting output from WLS window to ${WLS_REDIRECT_LOG}"${JAVA_HOME}/bin/java ${JAVA_VM} ${MEM_ARGS} ${JAVA_OPTIONS} -Dweblogic.Name=${SERVER_NAME}-Djava.security.policy=${WL_HOME}/server/lib/weblogic.policy ${PROXY_SETTINGS}${SERVER_CLASS} 2>&1 >"${WLS_REDIRECT_LOG}"fi

 You can omit either the 32-bit or 64-bit entry, depending on your environment.
-The DT_HOME
+The DT_HOME variable must point to your OneAgent installation folder.

 You can set up OneAgent to monitor every application in your current application context.
 To do this, add the following lines to the startup script of the application you want to monitor.
 Ensure that they're executed prior to the application itself.
 You should not do this system-wide or for login users.

-set will lead to an error message that the library is in a non-secure location.
+LD_PRELOAD will not carry over into sudo or su calls.
+Moreover, calling sudo in an execution context that has LD_PRELOAD set will lead to an error message that the library is in a non-secure location.
 This has no negative impact.
 This message can be ignored.

 If you use the WebLogic admin server to restart managed nodes on Solaris, see Troubleshoot OneAgent installation on Solaris to learn how to modify the startup script.

-Great, the setup is complete!
-You can now take a look around your new monitoring environment.
 You can access your monitoring environment anytime by going to Dynatrace website and selecting Login in the upper-right corner.